exercism/perl5/docs/INSTALLATION.md

 use warnings;
 use feature qw<signatures>;
 ```

+If the stub file contains `use experimental qw<class>;` and the version of Perl you are using does not support this, you may either substitute this with `use Feature::Compat::Class;`, or use an alternative Object Orientation system, e.g., [Moo](https://metacpan.org/pod/Moo).

 ## Unix/Linux/Mac OSX
 Perl is likely already installed, however it is possible that this may not be the latest version.